-Seven runners go to post for the penultimate race of the day at Newbury, a good looking handicap chase.
-See our betting tips and the full race preview below.
+A field of eight go to post for a very interesting handicap hurdle at Newbury on Friday, see our betting tips and the full race preview below.